logicalclocks/logicalclocks.github.io/docs/user_guides/projects/airflow/airflow.md

 #### Write your own DAG

-If you prefer to write the DAGs manually or you want to edit a DAG built with the builder tool you can do so.
+If you prefer to code the DAGs or you want to edit a DAG built with the builder tool, you can do so.
 The Airflow DAGs are stored in the _Airflow_ dataset which you can access using the file browser in the project settings.

-When writing your own Dag you can invoke the operator as follows:
+When writing the code for the DAG you can invoke the operator as follow:

 ```python
 HopsworksLaunchOperator(dag=dag,